6enro6erts/sudoku/TESTING.md

 Comments:
 `testing.sh` does not explicitly test the grids for their adherence to sudoku rules, as
-the solve function checks this internally.
+the solve function checks this internally via a call to `gridCheck()`.

 ### Unit testing ###